 The Department of Biomedical, Industrial and Human Factors Engineering (BIE) offers a combined Bachelor's of Science/Master's of Science (BS/MS) degree program, which allows students to receive both a BS in Biomedical Engineering (BME) or Industrial and Systems Engineering (ISE) and a MS in BME or IHE in 5 years.
 Up to twelve (12) semester credit hours of 6000-level courses, respectively, may be double counted and applied towards both BS and MS degree requirements.

-In the junior year, typically when between 60 and 30 hours are remaining for completion of the BS degree, a student interested in pursuing combined BS/MS degrees should submit the Application to a Combined Degree Program (PDF) to the BIE Department.
-This application requires the signatures of the student's undergraduate advisor, graduate advisor, and department chair.
-Along with the application, the applicant is required to submit a graduate program of study, signed by the student's graduate advisor and department chair.
+In the junior year, typically when between 60 and 30 hours are remaining for completion of the BS degree, a student interested in pursuing combined BS/MS degrees should submit the Application Application to a Combined Degree Program (PDF) to a Combined Degree Program to the BIE Department.
+This application requires verification of eligibility by the department and approval of the Department Chair.
+Along with the application, the applicant is required to submit a graduate Program of Study, signed by the student’s graduate faculty advisor and Department Chair.

 The student must have: